L-Ferrer/trilium_updater/README.md

 ## Description

-This script automates the download and installation of your local Trilium client.
+This script automates the download and installation of an update for your local Trilium client.

 ## Getting Started